This is based on opinion. Please don't list it on a work's trope example list.

-The ending of "The Tale of the Jagged Sign", where Joshua and Margaret end up together.
+The ending of "The Tale of the Jagged Sign", where Joshua and Marjorie end up together.
 The sign is finally finished, and the doves on the model become real.
+Also doubles as Heartwarming.

 The plight of the old man in "The Tale of Station 109.1."
 He somehow wound up trapped on Earth after dying, so he keeps asking those he encounters, "Can you help me get home?"

 "The Tale Of The Shiny Red Bicycle".
 The protagonist, Mike and his best friend, Ricky, are preteen boys riding their bikes along a bridge.
 Things are fine until Ricky begins to fall off the bridge only for Mike to try and fail at saving him from going over and he helplessly watches him drown before his eyes.
 As he screams his friend's name, he now wakes up from the nightmare as a teenager, still being haunted by that day all these years later.
 Even though the ending reveals that it was an accident; the bike's bent wheels caused the boy to drown and not Mike's inability to save him, Ricky's ghost acknowledges this and tells him he misses him, too and both the boy's remains and the bike itself are discovered, it's still a very sad fate, especially for anyone who may have went through a similar thing in their childhood.